vivekscwt/CEchoes/blog/wp-content/plugins/post-views-counter/readme.txt

 == Description ==

-[Post Views Counter](http://www.dfactory.co/products/post-views-counter/) allows you to display how many times a post, page or custom post type had been viewed with this simple, fast and easy to use plugin.
+[Post Views Counter](https://postviewscounter.com/) allows you to display how many times a post, page or custom post type had been viewed with this simple, fast and easy to use plugin.

-For more information, check out plugin page at [dFactory](http://www.dfactory.co/) or plugin [support forum](http://www.dfactory.co/support/forum/post-views-counter/).

 = Features include: =